bids-standard/bids-website/docs/blog/posts/bids-validator-2.0.md

 but we believe that consistent application of the specification is critical to the utility of BIDS and the maintainability of the validator.
-We hope that a consistent validator will help inform future changes to BIDS, so that the specification can become more true to the needs and preferences of the community.
+We hope that a consistent validator will help inform future changes to BIDS, so that the specification can get closer to the needs and preferences of the community.

 ## Questions